MohammadWasiq0786/PWSKILLS-Data-Science-Masters/README.md

 ## Hinglish Course

-### All Lecture Notes are uploaded as per my knowledge.
+### All Lecture Notes and Assignments are uploaded as per my knowledge.

 ### Contact Me